 My vast experience in providing oral health services to needy members of the Indian public, especially in rural areas with virtually no access to oral health care, has provided me with an understanding of the depth of the challenges that we face in India in our efforts to care for our underprivileged communities.
-Thus, I hope to be selected to your extremely competitive doctoral program for International Dentists so as to have the opportunity to give my all to the development of strategies to improve the efficiency of use of oral health resources, especially with respect to underdeveloped countries such as India with large populations.
-I read widely in a variety of areas related to the issue of access to care, studying certain topics in depth, such as the influence of third party payment mechanisms on the delivery of dental health care services in the US, in the hope of being able to contribute to the adoption of such plans in ways that are commensurate with the realities of poor countries such as India.
+Thus, I hope to be selected for your highly competitive doctoral program for International Dentists to have the opportunity to give my all to the development of strategies to improve the efficiency of the use of oral health resources, especially concerning underdeveloped countries such as India with large populations.
+I read widely in a variety of areas related to the issue of access to care, such as the influence of third-party payment mechanisms on the delivery of dental health care services in the US, in the hope of being able to contribute to the adoption of such plans in ways that are commensurate with the realities of developing countries such as India.

-An enthusiastic dentist who has permanently relocated to America primarily so as to be able to broaden my professional horizons and realize my fullest potential in Dentistry, my dedication to my profession is unwavering and I hope very much to someday establish my own dentistry practice in the USA, one with a special emphasis on providing care for the indigent and underprivileged to the extent to which I am able.
+As an enthusiastic dentist who has permanently relocated to America primarily to be able to broaden my professional horizons and realize my fullest potential in Dentistry, my dedication to my profession is unwavering.
+I hope to someday establish my dentistry practice in the USA, one with a particular emphasis on providing care for the indigent and underprivileged to the extent I can.

-For me dentistry is more than a profession that provides opportunity to engage with community, create special bond with the population being served, enhance personal knowledge, develop better interpersonal communicative skills, and increases social awareness and responsibility towards community needs.
-I seek the world-class, well-rounded education in dentistry and oral health care issues that your program can provide.
-After earning my doctoral degree, I plan to continue my education in dental implants and work in collaboration with technological institutions in finding ways to design and manufacture low-cost implants that could eventually improve the lives of millions if not billions of people world-wide.
+For me, dentistry is a profession that provides an opportunity to engage with the community, create a special bond with the population being served, enhance personal knowledge, develop better interpersonal communicative skills, and increase social awareness and responsibility towards community needs.
+I seek the world-class, well-rounded education in dentistry and oral health care issues your program can provide.
+After earning my doctoral degree, I plan to continue my education in dental implants and collaborate with technological institutions to find ways to design and manufacture low-cost implants that could eventually improve the lives of millions, if not billions, of people worldwide.

-I could not be more excited by the prospects of decades to come spent collaborating with the Indian Dental Association and the Indian government to increase access to quality oral care for all people who need it, and enhancing oral health awareness through education, behavior modification, risk education, and disease prevention management.
-Especially with respect to India, I want to continue my focus on providing mobile dental services to the disabled and the elderly, particularly those with special needs.
-Towards this end, I am also very well read in the area of mobile dental services, paying especially close attention to those models being developed for the underserved in the Developing World.
+I could not be more excited by the prospects of decades to come spent collaborating with the Indian Dental Association and the Indian government to increase access to quality oral health care for all people who need it and enhance oral health awareness through education, behavior modification, risk education, and disease prevention management.
+Especially concerning India, I want to continue focusing on providing mobile dental services to the disabled and the elderly, particularly those with special needs.
+Towards this end, I am also very well-read in mobile dental services, paying incredibly close attention to those models being developed for the underserved in the Developing World.

-Growing up as a child my parents had a profound influence in shaping my character.
-Leading by example they have introduced me to volunteering in Sri Sathya Sai Seve Organization, India.
-Volunteering experiences have not only reshaped my values, beliefs, perspectives and vision, but also contributed to become a person with true integrity.
-As a volunteer, I want to render selfless service with loving care, and with gentle alacrity instilling courage and confidence in the patients.
-I want to utilize Sri Sathya Sai Seva Organization of India as a platform in promoting oral health awareness to underprivileged communities in India.
+Growing up as a child, my parents profoundly influenced my character.
+Leading by example, they introduced me to volunteering in Sri Sathya Sai Seve Organization, India.
+Volunteering experiences have reshaped my values, beliefs, perspectives, and vision and contributed to becoming a person with true integrity.
+As a volunteer, I want to render selfless service with loving care and gentle enthusiasm, instilling courage and confidence in the patients.
+I want to utilize the Sri Sathya Sai Seva Organization of India to promote oral health awareness to underprivileged communities in India.

-Sports help me to develop greater power of observation and the ability to think tactically to overcome an obstacle.
+Sports help me develop a more remarkable power of observation and the ability to think tactically to overcome obstacles.
 I appreciate how they promote my teamwork spirit and ability to lead and inspire others.
 Playing Cricket, in particular, improves my flexibility and hand-eye coordination.